strace - trace system calls and signals

 Character pointers are dereferenced and printed as C strings.

-Non-printing characters in strings are normally represented by ordinary C
+Non-printing characters in strings are normally represented by standard C

 escape codes.
 Only the first strsize (32 by default) bytes of strings